swethav5/Simple-Android-app/README.md

-# Tourist-Guide-app
+# Travel-Guide-app
-It is a Tourist guide Android app.
+It is a Travel guide Android app.